Andy4495/TIL306/README.md

 2. /// Add explanation on how muti-digit decimal points are controlled by the library.

 ## References

-Summary of reference documents and web pages that are relevant to using or understanding this repo.
-Also include any related hardware spec sheets.

 - TIL306/307 [datasheet][1]
 - [*The Optoelectronics Data Book for Design Engineers*][3] by Texas Instruments